Agency SEO Executive: What To Expect

 As well as skills and culture fit, recruiting for SEO and PPC means you also have to take into account a candidate's methodology, understanding how they believe the disciplines should be managed and how they have worked in their career to date.
 If someone has a wildly differing view to the rest of your team and agency on the future of SEO and how campaigns should be conducted, it's no good finding this out once they've already started.
 Again, incompatible ideologies are bad news for you and the candidate.
 Fortunately, best practice within search marketing is quite widely disseminated, with a good level of consensus among top up-to-date operators, but you still don't want to risk getting into any arguments about canonical tags on the first morning!

-Overall, Daniel makes it clear that the personality and character of the candidate is key, understanding their methodologies and how they'd fit in (if at all) to your business is absolutely essential to learn during the recruitment process instead of finding out something doesn't quite work after you've hired the candidate.
+Overall, Daniel makes it clear that the personality and character of the candidate are key, understanding their methodologies and how they'd fit in (if at all) to your business is absolutely essential to learn during the recruitment process instead of finding out something doesn't quite work after you've hired the candidate.